American Foundation for the Blind: M.C. Migel Memorial Library

 In particular, it is a print collection on blindness and visual impairment and was not intended as a repository of Braille works.
 In 1963, the library was renovated and named after M.C.
 Migel, the philanthropist who had helped form the foundation; at that point it had 25,000 volumes.

 The library has one of the leading collections of non-medical research regarding blindness and visual impairment.
 The volumes in the library cover topics such as rehabilitation, orientation and mobility, education, employment, and aging.

 There are also fictional titles and children's books related to blindness and visual impairment as well as a periodicals collection going back to the 1920s.

 The library also has materials on the life of Helen Keller.

+The M. C. Migel Memorial Library would come to be considered as one of the two most renowned American libraries in the field of blindness, with the other being the Samuel P. Hayes Research Library at the Perkins School for the Blind in Watertown, Massachusetts.

-By the early 1970s, the library had 30,000 volumes and several librarians on staff to manage it.
+By the early 1970s, the Migel Library had 30,000 volumes and several librarians on staff to manage it.

-By the 1970s it had some 35,000 volumes.
+By later in the 1970s it had some 35,000 volumes.
 New acquisitions by the library were regularly listed and described in a column in the New Outlook for the Blind and Journal of Visual Impairment & Blindness journals.

+During the mid-1970s, some staff from the library acted in a consulting role on a grant project to Temple University for a monograph and subsequent serials which filled a 25-year gap in the bibliographic listing of nonmedical literature related to visual impairment.

 The library's physical space was renovated during the early 1980s and a considerable amount of computer technology was introduced at that time.

 With 37,000 volumes in the collection, the name was expanded to the M.C.
 Migel Memorial Library & Information Center.

 By the end of the decades of the 2000s, the library had some 40,000 volumes.

 In 2009 it was announced that the operation of the Migel Library would be transferred from AFB to the American Printing House for the Blind, and physically from New York to Louisville, Kentucky.
 With its name changed slightly to the M.C.
 Migel Memorial Collection, it remains there.

 (The M.C.
 Migel Memorial Rare Book Collection was not part of this transfer, but instead was kept at AFB until its sale to the Library of Congress in 2021.)